 A household’s housing situation and living conditions depend on its financial means but this is not the only contributing factor.
 This indicator reveals an aspect of quality of life that may not be the same for each group of the population.
 Physical, spatial and material comfort is an indicator of integration, especially as it has an influence on the risk of social exclusion.

-In 2019, the population from the second or subsequent generations with a migration background were significantly more likely to face one or more aspects of housing deprivation than those without a migration background (20% compared with 13%).
+In 2019, the population from the second or subsequent generations with a migration background was 1.6 times more likely to face one or more aspects of housing deprivation than those without a migration background (20% compared with 13%).
 The first generation has an intermediate rate of housing deprivation (17%).

-In 2017, the rate of people living in housing located in a neighbourhood that was considered to be too noisy was significantly higher among persons with a migration background (23%) than those with no such background (14%).
+In 2019, the rate of persons living in housing located in a neighbourhood that was considered to be too noisy was significantly higher among people with a migration background (21%) than those without a migration background (16%).

-From 2014 to 2017, the share of people confronted with aspects of housing deprivation did not significantly change from a statistical point of view, in both the population with and without a migration background from the 1st generation, whereas it increased among the 2nd or subsequent generations.
+From 2014 to 2019, the share of people confronted with aspects of housing deprivation decreased in the population without a migration background and in the population with a migration background from the 1st generation, whereas it increased among the 2nd or subsequent generations.

 The population with a migration background was significantly more likely to be subject to aspects of housing deprivation than the population without a migration background in Espace Mittelland (24% compared with 14%), the major region Zurich (19% compared with 13%) and in Eastern Switzerland (17% compared with 8%).
-In the other major regions, the differences between the population with and without a migration background were not statistically significant or the data is not presented due to a too small number of observation.
+In the other major regions, the differences between the population with and without a migration background are not statistically significant or the data is not presented due to a too small number of observation.

 The indicator uses two criteria to analyse housing conditions: